 On entering QM each girl also becomes a member of one of our vertical Houses and she remains in this House throughout her time at the School – this provides the opportunity to mix and socialise with other year groups encouraging a spirit of teamwork and friendly competition.
 There are regular inter-House competitions in Music, Cookery, Sport, Singing and Dancing.
 For a school of its size, Queen Margaret’s provides an immense variety of activities, clubs and societies and other Enrichment opportunities while never sacrificing the needs of the individual girl.
 As one parent recently noted, QM ‘benefits from being led and run as if it were a large school but has all benefits and familiarities you would expect of a small school.’

-Girls join QM from across the UK, as well as many other corners of the world – currently 16 different countries.
-The School offers international students the traditional British boarding experience and our horizontal boarding system enables all girls to integrate with each other and build lifelong friendships.
+Girls join QM predominantly from across the UK, but also from many other corners of the world – currently 16 different countries.
+The School offers international students the traditional British boarding experience and our horizontal boarding system enables all girls to really get to know each other and thus build lifelong friendships.
 The careful balance of different cultures and nationalities of the girls at QM is one which both our British and our international families are extremely proud of.

 We cherish and nurture the relationships we have with our girls and parents and always look to ensure that communication is smooth and key information is readily available, in doing so we have created the QM Family Handbook.